Vyral/base-template/_drafts/everyday-encinitas-dr--leah-helin.md

 {% include youtube.html %}

+<center><em>Dr. Leah Helin has been helping patients for the last five years in Encinitas.
+We caught up with her to talk about how she does it.</em></center>

-On this edition of “Everyday Encinitas,” we’re joined by Dr. Leah Helin, a sports chiropractic here in Encinitas. **Her practices focus on evaluating her clients for movement, soft tissue, and custom chiropractic adjustments**.
+<br>On this edition of “Everyday Encinitas,” we’re joined by Dr. Leah Helin, a sports chiropractic here in Encinitas. **Her practices focus on evaluating her clients for movement, soft tissue, and custom chiropractic adjustments**.
 Everything’s individualized, based on active movement, and teaching patients how to fix and maintain their bodies.

 **Here’s an outline of our full discussion, with timestamps so that you can skip ahead to the section(s) that interest you the most:**